Student housing - ending your agreement in halls

 In halls of residence, you generally have to move out on the day that the fixed term agreement runs out without having to give notice to your landlord.
 This is because the agreement between you and your landlord ends when the fixed term ends.

-If you leave before the end of the fixed term without your landlord’s consent, you are liable to pay the rent until the fixed term ends even if you aren’t living there.
+If you leave before the end of the contract, without your landlord being informed, you are liable to pay the rent until the fixed term ends even if you aren’t living there.

 Getting your deposit back

-If you're having problems getting your deposit back or are unhappy about deductions, you should speak to your accommodation manager in the first instance.
+If you're having problems getting a deposit or pre-payment back you should speak to your accommodation manager in the first instance.

-If you don't think that the problem has been resolved then you can consider making a complaint using the Code of Standards or Code of Practice that your university has signed up to.
-Your students' union may be able to help you with this.
+If you don't think that the problem has been resolved then you can make a complaint to the accommodation service.